mozilla/newtab-webextensions/README.md

-# newtab-content-extension
+# newtab-webextensions

-A web extension experiment to add custom content to the activity-stream version of the new tab page.
+A WebExtensions experiment to add custom sections to the Activity Stream version of the new tab page, and some example extensions consuming the API.

 ## Install and run

-The experiment depends on ActivityStream being present in Firefox.
-Updates may depend on ongoing ActivityStream development, so it's recommended to use an up to date version of Firefox Nightly.
+The experiment depends on Activity Stream being present in Firefox.
+Updates may depend on ongoing Activity Stream development, so it's recommended to use an up to date version of Firefox Nightly.

 As the experiment is a legacy bootstrapped addon, the